grigorye/RSSReader/Pods/Target Support Files/Pods-iOS/Pods-iOS-acknowledgements.markdown

 Fabric: Copyright 2017 Google, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
 Crashlytics Kit: Copyright 2017 Crashlytics, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Crashlytics Terms of Service located at http://try.crashlytics.com/terms/terms-of-service.pdf and the Crashlytics Privacy Policy located at http://try.crashlytics.com/terms/privacy-policy.pdf.
 OSS: http://get.fabric.io/terms/opensource.txt

+## FTLinearActivityIndicator

+Copyright (c) 2018 Ortwin Gentz, FutureTap GmbH

+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## Fabric

 Fabric: Copyright 2017 Google, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
 OSS: http://get.fabric.io/terms/opensource.txt